blag/django-api-enabler/README.md

 ====
 - Do you use multiple apps in your django project?
 - Do you use the conventional django way of managing your urlconfs (where you include other urlconfs to your apps)?
-- Do you wish to have URL prefix like '/api/' followed by your custom app prefix?
+- Do you wish to have URL prefix like '/api/' followed by your custom app prefix, or do you want to include all model slugs after '/api/'?
 - Do you like to keep the URLconf at the app level for individual mappings?

 If your answer is Yes to all, then this app is for you.